marcoguerri/marcoguerri.github.io/_posts/2022-05-22-reverse-engineering-msdos.markdown

 0002B001                 call    sub_29682
 ```

-Here I have taken a shortcut and I haven't dive into the details of NVRAM space management
+Here I have taken a shortcut and as I haven't dived into the details of NVRAM space management.
-(I might do that in the future).
-The strategy I am planning to use is to reserve initially
+I'll leave that for a possible future exercise.
+The strategy I am planning to use is to reserve
-a large enough portion of flash by writing a larger PXE Option Rom through the tool in
+initially a large enough portion of flash by writing a larger PXE Option Rom through the Broadcom
-DOS environment, and then iterate on top of the same entry with smaller ROMs without having
+tool in MS-DOS environment, and then iterate on top of the same entry with smaller ROMs without
-to worry about space allocation.
+having to worry about space allocation.

-The code proceeds in setting new values in the directory entry.
+The code then sets new values in the directory entry.
 We see a similar pattern as
 before: if the ID is `> 0x80`, we jump to the extended directory update section, otherwise we follow
 the base directory path.